-After the theory of Maxwell, ether is also the medium of the electrical phenomenon, since each particle of ether assumes a peculiar state of electricity, in which one end of the particle assumes a negative electric charge while the other end assumes a positive charge, the two charges being seemingly separated by an exterior influence.
+After the theory of Maxwell, ether is also the medium of the electrical phenomenon, since each particle of ether assumes a peculiar state of electricity, in which one end of the particle assumes a negative electric charge while the other end assumes one end of the particle assumes a negative electric charge while the other end assumes a positive charge, the two charges being seemingly separated by an exterior influence.
 The difference in polarity between adjoining particles causes them to group together firmly, so that a foreign disturbance can force them slightly apart, but after remov-ing this force the particles again come together.
-The action of the exterior elec-trical force is to cause the adjoining particles to become charged with the same colority which extern the carticles to down exterior. polarity, which causes the particles to draw apart.
+The action of the exterior elec-trical force is to cause the adjoining particles to become charged with the same polarity, which causes the particles to draw apart.
 When the electrical force is removed the particles are again in the same electrical state as before, with the result that they come together again.

-In 1888, a young German scientist, Heinrich Rudolf Hertz, set forth in a written In 1080, a young German scientist, riemrich Rudoit Hertz, set forth in a written statement, a series of interesting experiments in which remarkable characteristics of electro-magnetic waves were discussed.
+In 1888, a young German scientist, Heinrich Rudolf Hertz, set forth in a written In 1888, a young German scientist, Heinrich Kudolf Hertz, set forth in a written statement, a series of interesting experiments in which remarkable characteristics of electro-magnetic waves were discussed.
 These waves have since been named Hertzian waves, in honor of the researches performed by Hertz.
 The waves were produced by connecting to the terminals of a spark coil two brass balls mounted on rods, these rods having little metal squares at the extremeties, or if desired, the ends of the rods may be bent, serving the same purpose.
 This arrangement is known as the Hertz radiator or oscillator, and is illustrated in fig. 2.
 When the current was supplied to the spark coil, a discharge passed between the brass balls.
-When a loop of heavy wire with a small gap left between the ends of the spiral was brought in the neighborhood of the oscillator, small sparks were noticed to jump across the gap of this spiral, proving that the electro-magnetic waves had been generated and propogated through the intervening space or etner.
-This loop is known as the Hertz resonator or receiver and is shown in fig. 3.
-Those electro-magnetic waves, caused by the discharge of a high tension electric current, are similar to light rays in certain characteristics, and they may be reflected, deflected, gathered, and dispersed by metal Screens.
-Differing from light rays. in other respects, they will penetrate witbout difficulty stone, wood, earth, and other non-metallic material, which are unpenetrable by light rays.
+When a loop of heavy wire with a small gap left between the ends of the spiral was brought in the neighborhood of the oscillator, small sparks were noticed to jump across the in the neighborhood of the oscillator, small sparks were noticed to jump across the gap of this spiral, proving that the electro-magnetic waves had been generated and propogated through the intervening space or etner.
+This loop is known as the Hertz desonator or receiver and is shown in fig. 3.
+Those electro-magnetic waves, caused by the discharge of a high tension electric current, are similar to light rays in certain characteristics, and they may be reflected, deflected, gathered, and dispersed by metal screens.
+Differing from light rays in other respects, they will penetrate without difficulty stone, wood, earth, and other non-metallic material, which are unpenetrable by light rays.
+Thus the principle of wireless telegraphy is based on the fact that an electrical discharge may be remoleved for generating electro-magnetic waves which travel